New Birth (band): History

 In 1972, the reorganized group (as a 17-piece ensemble) reached the Billboard R&B top 10 (No. 4 R&B & No. 35 Pop) with their cover of Bobby Womack and The Valentinos' "I Can Understand It", which paved the way for the band's future success.
 By the time the song hit the stores, however, Ann had left to devote time to her family, leaving Londee Loren as the only female member.
 When Fuqua reportedly could not get the performance he wanted out of Londee on their next hit, "Until It's Time for You to Go", it featured, instead of the group members, future Supremes member Susaye Greene as lead vocalist, with Fuqua and Carolyn Willis of Honey Cone doing the spoken intro.
 However, Londee more than met the challenge in live performances and her voice matured on future releases.

-In 1974, the group issued their album, It's Been a Long Time, which featured hits including the title track (No. 9 R&B) and their cover of the Skylark song "Wildflower".
-After the release of their sixth RCA album, Comin' From All Ends, the group split from RCA, Fuqua and their management company and signed with Buddah.
+In 1974, the group issued their album It's Been a Long Time, which featured hits including the title track (No. 9 R&B) and their cover of the Skylark song "Wild Flower".
+After the release of their sixth RCA album, Comin' from All Ends, the group split from RCA, Fuqua and their management company and signed with Buddah.

-New Birth's Buddah debut, Blind Baby, featured the group's only number-one R&B single, a cover of the Jerry Butler classic, "Dream Merchant".
+New Birth's Buddah debut, Blind Baby, featured the group's only number-one R&B single, a cover of the Jerry Butler classic "Dream Merchant".
 By this time, the Nite-Liters had so merged with the New Birth that the instrumental cut that opened the album was solely credited to New Birth.
 A move to Warner Bros.
 Records produced several minor hits and the release of the 1977 album, Behold The Mighty Army, the Wilson brothers left following disagreements in the group.

-The group including Baker, Churchill and Lander returned on Ariola in 1979 with Jerry Bell as their lead vocalist on Platinum City and in 1982 with the I'm Back album.
-Leslie Wilson had left the group to replace Jeffrey Osborne in L.T.D. whilst Jerry Bell departed in 1983 to become lead vocalist for Motown's Dazz Band.
+The group including Baker, Churchill and Lander returned on Ariola in 1979 with Jerry Bell as their lead vocalist.
+By 1982 with the I'm Back album, Leslie Wilson had left the group to replace Jeffrey Osborne in L.T.D., whilst Jerry Bell departed in 1983 to become lead vocalist for Motown's Dazz Band.

-The Wilsons resumed touring with a new quartet ensemble adding 2 new Female vocalists: Barbara Wilson and Danette Williams in 1994, and released a few albums under the new name in the decade since.
+The Wilsons resumed touring with a new quartet ensemble adding two new female vocalists: Barbara Wilson and Danette Williams in 1994, and released an album.
 Drummer Robin Russell released a solo CD entitled Drum Beats in 2004.

-New Birth, particularly lead vocalist Leslie Wilson was a chief influence on soul artist Reggie Sears and Temptations lead singer Ali "Ollie" Woodson.
+New Birth's lead vocalist Leslie Wilson was a chief influence on soul artist Reggie Sears and Temptations lead singer Ali "Ollie" Woodson.

-James Baker died on October 24, 1993 and Leroy Taylor died on January 17, 2012.
+James Baker died on October 24, 1993, and Leroy Taylor died on January 17, 2012.
 Robin Russell died in 2021.
+Melvin Wilson died on March 31, 2023, from pancreatic cancer.
+Leslie Wilson died on October 27, 2025.